United Nations Development Programme: Budget

-In 2022, UNDP's budget was US$6,737.92 million.
+As of August 2026, UNDP's budget for 2026 was US$6,482.63 million.

 Funding information table

 The following table lists the top 15 DAC 5 Digit Sectors to which UNDP has committed funding, as recorded in its International Aid Transparency Initiative (IATI) publications.
 The UNDP claims on the IATI Registry website that the data covers 100% of development flows.

 UNDP topped the Aid Transparency Index published by Publish What You Fund in 2015 and 2016, with an excellent score of 93.3%.